 The 3 Types of ADHD Explained: Which Presentation Do You Have?

-Understanding the three types of ADHD — inattentive, hyperactive-impulsive, and combined presentation.
+Understanding the three types of ADHD, inattentive, hyperactive-impulsive, and combined presentation.
 Learn how each type presents differently and why it matters for getting the right support.

 Not All ADHD Looks the Same

 When most people picture ADHD, they imagine a hyperactive child bouncing off the walls.
 But ADHD is far more nuanced than that.
-The DSM-5 — the diagnostic manual used by clinicians — recognises three distinct presentations of ADHD, each with its own set of characteristics.
+The DSM-5, the diagnostic manual used by clinicians, recognises three distinct presentations of ADHD, each with its own set of characteristics.

 Understanding which presentation fits you can be genuinely life-changing.
 It helps explain why certain strategies work for you and others do not, and it validates experiences you may have spent years questioning.
+For a deeper look at all the common symptoms, check out my guide to ADHD symptoms in adults.

 Presentation 1: Predominantly Inattentive

-Previously known as ADD, the inattentive presentation is the one most often missed — especially in women and girls.
+Previously known as ADD, the inattentive presentation is the one most often missed, especially in women and girls.
 There is no obvious hyperactivity, which means teachers, parents, and even doctors can overlook it entirely.

 What it looks like: